 - Use a blow torch/hair dryer to warm the chimney up.
 Point the heat source up the chimney for approx 8 minutes.

 - Light the smoke match or pellet and place it inside the fireplace opening.
 If all the smoke goes up the chimney, congratulate yourself on a job well done!
 If it doesn’t, I suggest you call in a professional for help . . . .

 - Ask a friend to go outside during this smoke test to observe the pots on the stack.
 If smoke comes out of more than one pot, you have a leakage.
 If this is the case, call in a certified chimney sweep as soon as possible.

 - When the main bulk of the job is done, use a dustpan and brush or vacuum cleaner to clear the fireplace of soot and debris.

-Please make sure you fit CO and smoke alarms in every room that the chimney breast passes through – including any loft space.
+Please make sure you fit Carbon Monoxide (CO) and smoke alarms in every room that the chimney breast passes through – including any loft space.